 We all want that gorgeous, spectacular Christmas because we chase perfection.
 It’s human to want to put your best foot forward.
 But believe it or not, it’s not always rewarding and it doesn’t always give you a sense of fulfilment.

-Sometimes, we can get so caught up in all the planning and all of the activities that we forget the entire meaning of Christmas.
+Try not to get so caught up in all the planning and the activities that you forget the entire meaning of Christmas.
 The season is not about getting the perfect gift or wrapping it to look like a work of art.
 It’s not about having a meal so delicious it’ll go down in family history.

 Christmas is a time for each of us to understand the special days we have with the people who mean the most to us.
 It’s a celebration of Christ and what this life is all about.
 During the holidays, we get a chance to make the most of those special days.